lulunac27a/flask-endless-task-list-app/docs/index.md

 - Levels and XP (Experience Points) system.
 - Repeatable tasks.
 - XP multiplier for tasks based on streaks.
-- Xp multiplier for user based on user streaks, combos and more.
+- XP multiplier for user based on user streaks, combos and more.